andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop-v2.markdown

 Outputs from the container should be saved to `/home/rstudio/ext`.
 This will allow you to view images, PDFs, etc using the tools already installed on your laptop.

-If you made it this far, congratulations - your laptop is ready for the workshop!
+If you made it this far, congratulations - your laptop is ready!